unvacs/Linuxhardning_practical/Maintaining-Software.md

 ## Maintaining Software

-[Software mintenance](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/security_guide/chap-security_guide-software_maintenance) <sup>[Official]</sup> is extremely important to maintaining a secure system.
+Software mintenance is extremely important to maintaining a secure system.
 It is vital to patch software as soon as it becomes available in order to prevent attackers from using known holes to infiltrate your system.

 ### Package signatures